 Blended learning combines face to face learning and online learning.
 The traditional classroom mixed with a technology based approach to learning.

-The online environment can be synchronous or asynchronous (which can be perfect for the adult learner and in particular the nurse working shifts).
+The online environment can be synchronous.
+It can also be asynchronous, which can be perfect for the adult learner and in particular the nurse working shifts.
 High quality online learning environments provide interactions and engagement with knowledge, learning resources, teachers and peers.

 The online learning can provide a ‘flipped classroom’ approach to really enhance the face to face time.

-Add a discussion forum for learners to engage, question, discuss and share resources in the online platform as this can create a learning community.
-To build confidence set some basic netiquette rules and as the facilitator judge when discussion can be developed or when to sit back and allow the discussion to take the learning into new areas.
+Add a discussion forum for learners.
+This forum will allow them to engage, question, discuss, and share resources in the online platform.
+This can create a learning community.
+To build confidence, set some basic netiquette rules.
+As the facilitator, judge when discussion can be developed.
+Alternatively, decide when to sit back and allow the discussion to take the learning into new areas.

 When to use?